Darren Williams: Cardiff City

 Williams joined Cardiff City on a month-long loan in September 2004, with a view to a permanent move if he impressed.
 He played in all five of Cardiff's games during his initial loan period and his stay was extended for another two months.
 After he was told by Sunderland manager Mick McCarthy his contract would not be extended, Williams made his move to Ninian Park permanent in December 2004 on a free transfer.

 Hartlepool United

 Williams was offered a new contract by Cardiff manager Lennie Lawrence, but when he was replaced by Dave Jones, the offer was withdrawn.
 Instead he returned to the north-east to join League One side Hartlepool United.
-While at Hartlepool, Williams played the majority of the first team's games due to the injury of captain Micky Barron, but when Barron returned he was moved to the bench.
+While at Hartlepool, Williams played the majority of the first team's games due to the injury of captain Michael Barron, but when Barron returned he was moved to the bench.
 The team was relegated in his first season at Hartlepool, but helped them earn instant promotion back to League One in 2006–07 as they missed out on the title on the last day of the season.